milesnov/developer/openai-with-oracle/setup/setup.md

     <copy>docker exec [IMAGE_ID] resetPassword yournewpassword</copy>
 ```

-## Task 3: Download SQLcl and initialize the database with user, tables and JSON Duality views
+## Task 3: Download SQLcl and initialize the database with user, tables, JSON Duality views, and JavaScript code

 1. Download and install from this location https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/download/
       This will provide in a `[SQLcl_INSTALL_DIR]/bin/sql` executable that we will use to administer the database.